Why clone cannabis?

 - Glass of water

 Step 1: Preparing your growing media

-For the cloning process, the most popular mediums to use are jiffy glue plugs, peat pellets, and rockwool cubes.
-Personally, I use the jiffy glue plug because they come pre-soaked and ph balanced so they are pretty quick and easy to work with.
+For the cannabis cloning process, the most popular mediums to use are jiffy glue plugs, peat pellets, and rockwool cubes.
+Personally, I use the jiffy glue plug because they come pre-soaked and ph balanced.
+Making them pretty quick and easy to work with.
 If you choose to use peat pellets or rockwool cubes then they will require pre-soaking in ph balanced water.
 Rockwool works well at a ph level of 5.5 and coco- peat 5.8, so ph your water accordingly.
-Once soaked make sure that the cube or pellet is drained of the excess water so they are not soaked but damp.
+Once soaked, make sure that the cube is drained of the excess water so they are not soaked but damp.
 Keep these aside till step 6.

 Step 2: Selecting your cutting

-When looking to take a cutting from a cannabis plant, try to take your cuts from strong, healthy top canopy growth as this part of the plant contains the most growth hormone which will give you the best chance of getting a successfully rooted clone.
-Taking your cuts from the top growth is also important because it’s usually free of pests and disease, which tend to show themselves on the lower parts of the plant.
+When taking a cutting from a cannabis plant, take your cuts from strong, healthy top canopy .
+Since this part of the plant contains the most growth hormone.
+Giving you the best chance of getting a successfully rooted clone.
+Taking cuts from the top growth is also important because it’s usually free of pests and disease.
+Which tend to show themselves on the lower parts of the plant.

 Step 3: Taking your cuts

 Once you have selected which cuttings, it’s now time to cut them.
 Use a blade/scalpel or pruning scissors to do this.
 Just make sure it’s properly sterilized before you do this.
 To make sure you don’t give your plant any sort of infection.
 It’s unlikely but better to be safe than sorry!
 The last thing you want is to lose a prized pheno to something that could have been avoided.
 Rubbing alcohol is perfect for sterilizing equipment, and is easily available.